 I have a passion for music.
-If I’m not teaching music, I’m either singing, playing the cello or listening to music.
+If I’m not teaching music, I’m either singing, playing the piano or cello or listening to music.

 I qualified as a primary school teacher in 2003 and since then have been teaching music in primary and prep schools in the local area.

 Maxwell Mini Music started in July 2014 and in that time has built a loyal following from local families, mainly in the Beckenham area.
 I’ve had the pleasure of seeing the growth and development of many children who joined as new-born babes and are now confident walkers who enjoy their weekly music class with their friends.
 In addition in June 2017 I took on the role as music teacher in a local nursery school.

 In 2013 I started running a multiple schools’ choral festival in the Westerham area and this event has become popular and successful.
 In 2018 I also started a Choral event for primary schools in the Beckenham area as part of the Arts At St George’s Festival and this will be repeated in June 2020.

 This experience together with my BA(Hons), MA(Mus) and PGCE have enabled me to become a Member of The Incorporated Society of Musicians (a professional body for UK musicians).
 My teaching is inspired by the music education philosophy of Zoltan Kodály.
 I have attended a number of courses run by the British Kodály Academy and completed their Early Years Certificate in 2019 with a Distinction.